 There are only directly three things you can control when it comes to creating a caloric deficit.

-Your intake.
-How much goes into your body will determine how much needs to come out to be in a calorie deficit.
+Your intake is much goes into your body will determine how much needs to come out to be in a calorie deficit.
 For example, if you’re an average male and need 2500 calories per day to maintain it, consuming 2000 calories for 7 days will result in 1 pound of fat lost.

-Your EAT.
-This is the exercise you manage to fit into your schedule.
+Your EAT is the exercise you manage to fit into your schedule.
 Arguably the most challenging part type to fit in and to calculate accurately.
 Exercising in this way is arguably more beneficial fitness than pure calorie burn.

 How big should my calorie deficit be?